Jump to:

 And while this may sound intimidating, don’t worry – Grim Dawn is a fantastic hack-and-slash game that really wants you to succeed, offering you powerful tools such as stat and ability resets as well as item crafting to ensure that your build is always within reach.It’s this openness that puts Grim Dawn in my list of dungeon crawlers to play.

-7. Hades [Best Top-down Dungeon Crawler]
+7. Labyrinth of the Demon King [Best Horror Dungeon Crawler]

 Hades - Best Top-down Dungeon Crawler